14 Helpful Tips For Cutting The Cost Of Car Insurance NZ

 5) Improve Vehicle Security

-Garaging overnight, adding an alarm/immobiliser, and using factory security features can lower theft risk and premium.
+Garaging your car overnight, using an alarm or immobiliser, and enabling factory security features can reduce theft risk and lower premiums.

 7) Pay Annually

-Comprehensive offers the most protection, but Third Party, Fire & Theft may suit lower-value cars.
-Match cover to the vehicle’s value and your risk tolerance.
+Comprehensive insurance offers the most protection, but for lower-value vehicles, Third Party, Fire & Theft may be sufficient.
+Match cover to the car’s value and your risk tolerance.

 10) Add Young Drivers Only When Needed